 If you are a “new” student to Carleton, take a moment to read through the Criminology program requirements to see the courses Criminology students are required take for the major and concentrations.
-You may want to stop by the office C562 Loeb, or make an in-person advising appointment, if you have questions about your course requirements.
+You may wish to contact us, if you have questions about your course requirements.

 If you are a “new transfer” student you should contact our office immediately upon receipt of your acceptance.
 This should be done before the registration period beings.